 You may also need to buy some new appliances for the house.
-In some cases all of the appliances will be left by the seller, but it can vary.
+In some cases, the seller will leave all of the appliances, but it can vary.
 Even new homes will often need appliances like a washer and dryer.
-This is important to consider because appliances can be very expensive, especially if you need to buy several of them.
+This is important to consider because appliances can be costly, especially if you need to buy several.

-Unless you’re moving into a new construction, you’ll probably need to budget some money for repairs.
-This could be minor or major, depending on the house you’re buying.
-Even if the house is in good condition you’re likely to have costs like a locksmith (changing the locks/keys), some new paint, and maybe supplies to remove wallpaper.
+Unless you’re moving into new construction, you’ll probably need to budget some money for repairs.
+Depending on the house you’re buying, this could be minor or major.
+Even if the house is in good condition, you’ll likely have costs like a locksmith (changing the locks/keys), some new paint, and maybe supplies to remove wallpaper.

 Optionally, you can purchase a home warranty if you’d like.

-One cost that you may not think about is related to all of the basics in your kitchen and pantry that you’ll need to restock.
-If you’re moving locally you may be able to take pretty much everything with you, but that won’t always be the case.
+One cost you may not consider is related to the basics in your kitchen and pantry that you’ll need to restock.
+If you’re moving locally, you may be able to take pretty much everything with you, but that won’t always be the case.

-In a strictly financial sense, moving is usually a set back to your net worth.
+In a strictly financial sense, moving is usually a setback to your net worth.
 However, there are a lot of other factors in life that you’ll need to consider.
-Make the decision that is best for you and your family, but be sure you’ve taken the time to consider the costs before deciding what you can afford.
+Make the best decision for you and your family, but be sure you’ve taken the time to consider the costs before deciding what you can afford.

 READ NEXT: The Realities of Mortgage-Free Living